-- 4.8 An important new planning document that has been taken into account in preparing the Chelpin Plan is the emerging Babergh and Mid Suffolk Joint Local Plan (JLP).
-The Joint Local Plan Pre-submission (Regulation 19) was published for consultation from 12 November 2020 until 24 December 2020. - 4.9 The JLP Preferred Option proposed some major changes to planning policy in the parish.
+- 4.9 The submitted JLP proposes some major changes to planning policy in the parish.
 New settlement boundaries have been put forward for Chelmondiston (which remains a Hinterland Village) and Lings Lane and for Pin Mill (classified as a Hamlet Village) (Maps 3a and 3b).
 These new settlement boundaries are adopted here and are shown on the Policies Map of the Chelpin Plan.
 Development within the settlement boundaries of Hinterland and Hamlet Villages will be permitted, provided it meets the more detailed provisions in the emerging JLP's Policy SP03 Settlement Hierarchy. - 4.10 When the Joint Local Plan is adopted, the Parish Council will undertake a review of the Chelpin Plan in order to ensure the NDP remains relevant and up to date.